Psychological support for adolescents, young adults, parents, and soon-to-be parents.

 Krystle is a Clinical Psychologist who believes that everyone wants to belong and to experience a meaningful life.

-“Self-understanding is key.”
+“Self-understanding and self-acceptance are key.”

 From feeling that we lack purpose, to relationship difficulties, to struggles with uncertainty – life’s challenges often originate from a poor understanding of ourselves.
-It is only when we uncover how our childhood and life experiences have shaped us, can we be at peace with our past and move toward a path of fulfilment.
+It is only when we uncover how our childhood and life experiences have shaped us, can we make peace with our past and move toward a path of fulfilment.

 From adolescents and young adults to parents of young children and soon-to-be parents, Krystle helps people to not only work toward symptom relief, but also to develop insight, self-esteem, and a capacity to love, work and play.
 As a parent herself, she is very focussed on nourishing the roots that grow up our children, providing them with a strong foundation for a good life.